These Are Not Hard Questions. They Are Specific Questions.

 The wrong answer most candidates pick.
 Use a 365-day year for the daily rate calculation, or prorate to the wrong party.

 The convention.
-The 360-day banker's year is the standard convention for real estate proration in Florida and on the Florida exam.
+The 360-day banker's year is a common real estate proration convention and can appear in Florida exam-style math.
 Each month has 30 days regardless of actual calendar length.
+If a question gives a different method, follow the question.

 Why candidates miss it.
 Using 365 days instead of 360 produces a wrong answer close enough to a right answer that it's on the answer choice list.
 Candidates who don't explicitly use the banker's year convention pick the 365-day answer.
 Math-avoidant candidates sometimes skip the problem entirely.